Blog

 Fluent in Arabic, French, and English · Specialist in cultural, heritage, and extended-stay orientation tours across Morocco

-Arriving in a new country for the first time — especially for an extended stay as a remote worker — is a different experience from a standard holiday.
-You need to understand neighbourhoods, not just landmarks.
-You want to know which areas are genuinely walkable for daily errands, where the reliable coworking spaces are, and which local contacts to have on hand for everything from apartment rental to SIM card setup.
+Arriving for an extended stay as a remote worker is a completely different experience from a standard holiday.
+You need to understand neighbourhoods, not just landmarks — which areas are genuinely walkable for daily errands, where the coworking spaces and reliable cafés are, which streets to live on versus avoid, and how to navigate local logistics from SIM cards to finding a decent apartment.

 Others